jacobRaw/MTRN4231_burger_bot/README.md

 Please see below a video of the manipulator completing a full control loop.
 This video includes a representation of many of the possible edge cases and displays how this solutions brain node is robust enough to handle them.

-- 0:00:04 - Functionality for ensuring the end effector grippers do not crush other “non-target” ingredients on the table as it lowers.
+- 0:00:04 - Functionality for ensuring the end effector grippers do not crush other “non-target” ingredients on the table as it lowers by rotating the TCP.
 - 0:00:18 - Safety plane integration with path planning to ensure ingredients are in a pickup able location without colliding with safety planes (Front).
 - 0:00:23 - Singularity prevention for when ingredients are out of reach, integrated into closed loop control to update target location when ingredient is moved within suitable range.
 - 0:00:31 - Recipe adherence, the robot will only pick up the necessary ingredients on the table to follow an inputted recipe.